Video leaves fans of top dancehall artiste asking questions Loop Jamaica

 Another user said even though the artiste took a different path, certainly, his ability to deliver thought-provoking lyrics must have come from the curricular activities that he was involved in as a student.
 Also, there were hints, the artiste, a student at the time, did point out in the video that one of his hobbies was in fact singing.
 One of the career paths that he said he was aiming for was medicine.

-Watch the video below as the artiste, a student at the time, introduce himself and give his full name.
+Watch the video below as the artiste, a student at the time, introduces himself and gives his full name.